cjdenio/slack-ssh/README.md

 - A server to SSH into, with SSH set up and configured
 - An SSH key pair, with the public key installed on the server

 First, create a Slack app.
-Enable Socket Mode, and subscribe to the `message.channels` bot event.
-Create a bot token with the `chat.write` scope.
+Subscribe to the `message.channels` bot event, then create a bot token with the `chat.write` scope.

+Point your events to the `<your app>/slack/events` endpoint.

 ### Environment variables

 ```
-SLACK_APP_TOKEN = your slack app's app-level token
+SLACK_SIGNING_SECRET = your Slack app's signing secret
 SLACK_BOT_TOKEN = the bot token
 SLACK_CHANNEL = the ID of the channel you're running SSH in (the bot must be a member of this channel)